Entropy and Temperature in finite isolated quantum systems: Preliminaries

 \textit{Fully connected Lattice}: This model consists of a network of spins, where each spin $j$ is connected to every other spin $k$:

-We draw the values $J_{jk}$, $\Delta_{jk}$ from the uniform distribution $[-0.2,0.2]$ and $[-0.1,0.1]$ respectively.
+We draw the values $J_{jk}$, $\Delta_{jk}$ from the uniform distribution $[-0.4,0.4]$ and $[-0.1,0.1]$ respectively.

 \textit{Units}: For numerical work, we use $k_B=1$.
 We express energies in units of spin couplings.
-Thus, if $J=1$ then when we plot energies they are actually $E/J$, whereas if the couplings have other values, then the energy is to be thought of as the energy divided by a hypothetical coupling equal to $1$.
-In this way, the units of all energies, temperatures, and entropies in the figures are determined.
+Thus, if the coupling $J$ (or $J_{jk}$) is set to 1, when we plot energy values, they are $E/J$; whereas if the couplings have other values, then the energy is to be thought of as the energy divided by a hypothetical coupling equal to $1$.
+In this way, the units of all energies, temperatures, and entropies presented in the figures are determined.